microsoft/xbox-multiplayer-analysis-tool/README.md

 values in the connections list.
 Status codes that are equal to or above 400 are color coded (to red) as they indicate an error condition.

+WebSocket messages are displayed in the **WebSockets** tab for the active proxy capture.
+The message timeline can be filtered by direction and message type, and selected payloads can be inspected as text, JSON, or hexadecimal bytes.

 ![](./ReadmeImages/10.png)
 _Screenshot of filtering also by status to further prune connections._